mbari-org/voc-cropper/README.md

 # About

-* deepsea-imagecropper * is a simpl utility to crop from PNG or JPEG images bounding box annotations in PASCAL formatted annotations.
+* deepsea-imagecropper * is a simple utility to crop from PNG or JPEG images bounding box annotations in PASCAL formatted annotations.
-This is useful to extract images for classification testing.
+This is used to crop images for classification testing.

 ![ Image link ](/img/flow.jpg)

 ## *Arguments*

+  * run as you -u $(id -u):$(id -g)
+  * remove after running --rm
+  * run interactively -it
   * -d root directory to the raw data
   * -o path to output image crops to
   * --minsize minimum size pixel width or height dimension - useful to remove images too small for classification